Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If you’re new to guitar or new to acoustic guitars (or have been playing a while but just have never paid any attention to the term dreadnought but have suddenly noticed it) then you may be wondering -“what is a dreadnought guitar?“

-I didn’t really notice this terms until after a good few years of playing guitar and then when I was researching about guitars to buy I kept seeing this term ‘dreadnought’ and though it sounded like something out of Doctor Who!
+I didn’t really notice this terms until after a good few years of playing guitar.
+Then when I was researching about guitars to buy I kept seeing this term “dreadnought”.
+I thought it sounded like something out of Doctor Who!

 So I thought I’d put together this short post for others who might be wondering what this strange sounding term is.